 17. All aglow

-Did you know you can get up to 10 glow sticks in one package from the dollar store?
-This gift is too inexpensive not to do.
+Did you know you can get up to 25 glow sticks in one package from Dollar Tree?
+This gift is too inexpensive not to create.

 18. Poppin’ summer

-We love free printables, and this is another one that is easy to do.
-You can buy popcorn packages in bulk, making this a project you can DIY for less than 50 cents each!
+Just popping in with a quick note!
+You can buy popcorn packages in bulk, making this a project you can DIY for less than 50 cents each.

 19. Slime ’til the end